-Select Video Control Mode to loop the video file named 000 and trigger or command other video files to play.
+Video Control Mode will loop the video file named 000 and accept a trigger or serial command to play other video files.

-Select Audio Control Mode to loop the audio file named 000 and trigger or command other audio files to play.
+Audio Control Mode will loop the audio file named 000 and accept a trigger or serial command to play other audio files.

-If you need to mix video and audio files, convert the audio files to video files and use the Video Control Mode.
+If you need to mix video, photo and audio files, convert the files to video files and use the Video Control Mode.